MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/reference/ic_info.md

 ---

 # Hyper-V Integration Services

+Integration services (often called integration components), are services that allow the virtual machine to communicate with the Hyper-V host.
+Many of these services are conveniences while others can be quite important to the virtual machine's ability to function correctly.

+This article is a reference for each integration service available in Windows.
+It will also act as a starting point for any information related to specific integration services or their history.

 ## Quick Reference

 | Name | Windows Service Name | Linux Daemon Name |  Description | Impact on VM when disabled |